updated on May 10th, 2019

+Wondering what to do in Cleveland?
 You may not think of Cleveland, Ohio as a hot spot to visit.
-You may be mistaken!
-Cleveland has been working quietly to improve the downtown area for several years and the improvements are becoming noticeable.
+However, Cleveland has been working quietly to improve the downtown area for several years and the improvements are becoming noticeable.
 Currently, the city is involved in an overhaul of Public Square, the central gathering space in front of Terminal Tower.
 Terminal Tower is one of Cleveland’s most historic buildings which began as a train depot and now serves as a hub for the city’s rapid transit system as well as an indoor shopping mall and food court for the attached office buildings.
 The most popular tourist attractions in Cleveland are the Rock n’ Roll Hall of Fame and Museum and the Cleveland Cavaliers basketball games.
-However, besides these two well-known attractions, there are many other places to visit in America’s North Coast — Cleveland.
+However, besides these two well-known attractions, there are other unique places to visit in Cleveland.

 Local Art and Culture

 Cleveland is a haven for art and culture.
 Begin your tour with the Cleveland Museum of Art, which has recently undergone a vast remodeling.
 This museum sits on Wade Oval which is also the address for several other attractions including the Cleveland Botanical Gardens, Western Reserve Historical Society, which houses the Crawford Auto Aviation Museum, and the Cleveland Museum of Natural History.
 The auto museum is one of the best places in the country to see decades of cars from American history.
 The historical society is also the home for the restored carousel from the now defunct Euclid Beach Park, a fond memory of many native Clevelanders.
 You can ride the carousel for an extra fee or just admire it from the sidelines.